hanguyenai/sudo-code-nlp/README.md

 # 🧠 Sudo Code Program NLP

+This repository is a collection of step-by-step programs and notebooks for learning and experimenting with Natural Language Processing (NLP), with a special focus on Vietnamese text.

+It is being developed during my participation in the **Sudo Code Program**.
 This repository is a collection of **step-by-step programs and notebooks** for learning and experimenting with **Natural Language Processing (NLP)**, with a special focus on Vietnamese text.

 ---